 The forest service road to the Cole Mountain trailhead is unpaved and bumpy.
 There is only room for five or six cars at the parking area, which is located right at an Appalachian Trail crossing.

 The hike starts out downhill along the forest service road for a couple tenths of a mile.
-You’ll soon pick up the blue-blazed Hotel Trail on the left side of the road.
+You’ll soon pick up the blue-blazed Hotel Trail on the right side of the road.
 The route follows the Hotel Trail for about 3.5 miles until a junction with the Appalachian Trail (AT).
 The AT takes you up a series of switchbacks, across the Cole Mountain summit and eventually back down to the parking lot where you started out.

 The thing I loved about this hike was the ever-changing landscape along the way.
 It was a perfect sampling of Virginia’s varied scenery.
 The trail started off winding its way down through lush, green beds of ferns sheltered by old hardwoods.
 After passing through a short tunnel of pines, the forest gave way to a wide meadow-like clearing filled with shoulder high wildflowers in every shade of pink, purple, yellow and white.
 Descending back into the forest, we saw numerous remnants from a bygone mountain farm.
 Crumbling stone “hog walls” and errant apple trees were easily spotted along the trail.

 We took a snack break along a small stream just before the 3 mile mark.
 There was a fire pit and log seats that made a perfect place to enjoy some trail mix and water.
 We ended up taking another break a few tenths of a mile down the trail when we arrived at the Cow Camp Gap Shelter.
 This shelter is just one of many three-sided huts located along (or near) the Appalachian Trail.
 This one was especially nice.
 There was a checkerboard painted on the floor, with acorn cap and twig game pieces.
 The shelter had a newer log book, so there weren’t many entries to enjoy this time.
 The site also had the biggest picnic table I’ve ever seen.
 It made Adam look like he was hobbit-sized.